-Simple answer: yes, you can manage your own rental property.
+You can manage your own rental property and achieve success!

 With that said, it’s difficult without a plan in place that helps you optimize how you manage every area.